You can never have too many apps on your phone. There’s always something to make your tasks easier and more convenient to accomplish.

 One thing to note about creating free apps is that you will not need them to be complex.
 A simpler build can allow ease of development and budget.
 A good reason why a less complex build would work well with free apps is that customers have lower expectations for them.

 Several free apps have simple features but have become instrumental tools for a lot of people.
 To cite a few examples, look at the apps like Waze or Grammarly, which are free apps with a simple setup yet are well sought after due to how useful they are.

 Pro 3.
 More Likely to Garner Positive Reviews

 A good thing about free apps is that they are far more likely to receive positive reviews.
 This is partly due to their accessibility and simplicity.
 An advantage that you would get is that positive reviews will optimize your app in the market.

-With reviews, your app becomes well-recommended that it becomes far more visible.
+With reviews, your app becomes well-recommended, and it becomes far more visible.
 This guarantees an increase in new customers that would utilize the product you offer.
-A good thing about positive reviews is that this also assures of your image as a company and can help you gauge the customer satisfaction received from the app.
+A good thing about positive reviews is that they also assure your image as a company and can help you gauge the customer satisfaction received from the app.

 Con 1.
 Immense Competition

 A notable downside for free apps is that there is a fierce amount of competition.
 There will be other apps on the market that will also vie for the customer’s attention and may also offer the same kind of service that your app would have.